open-telemetry/opentelemetry-dotnet-instrumentation/docs/internal/using-the-nuget-packages.md

 [_self-contained_ or a _framework-dependent_](https://learn.microsoft.com/en-us/dotnet/core/deploying/)
 application.
 Both types are compatible with automatic instrumentation.

-On the output folder of the build you will find a script that can be used to launch the application with the OpenTelemetry .NET automatic instrumentation.
+Use the script in the output folder of the build to launch the application with automatic instrumentation activated.

-- On Windows: use `instrument.cmd <application_executable>`
+- On Windows, use `instrument.cmd <application_executable>`
-- On Unix: use `instrument.sh <application_executable>`
+- On Linux or Unix, use `instrument.sh <application_executable>`

-If the application is launched using the `dotnet` CLI just launch it using the script:
+If you launch the application using the `dotnet` CLI, add `dotnet` after the script.

-- On Windows: use `instrument.cmd dotnet <application>`
+- On Windows, use `instrument.cmd dotnet <application>`
-- On Unix: use `instrument.sh dotnet <application>`
+- On Linux and Unix, use `instrument.sh dotnet <application>`

-The script will forward any command-line parameters that you need to pass to the application.
+The script passes to the application all the command-line parameters you provide.